-7 Best Areas to Stay in Asheville, NC for tourists
+7 Best areas to stay in Asheville, NC for tourists are:

-Downtown is the best area to stay in Asheville for tourist because it is the heart of the city center that offers a wide range of accommodation, shopping, dining, and nightlife.
+Downtown is the best overall area to stay in Asheville for tourist because it is the heart of the city center that offers a wide range of accommodation, shopping, dining, and nightlife.
 This bustling district is a hub of historic sights, curious museums, and colorful shopping streets.